 Sattler College welcomes the possibility of transfer students on a case-by-case basis, please contact us for more information.

-Check out the view from the 17th floor of our campus on 100 Cambridge Street, located in the heart of downtown Boston.
+Our campus is on the 17th floor of 100 Cambridge Street, located in the heart of downtown Boston.

 No, the tuition cost is the same regardless of where you are from.

 What is the yearly cost of living in Boston?

 The cost of living will vary per student depending on factors such as room and board decisions, health insurance, food, books, transportation, personal expenses etc. The cost of room and board makes up the majority of cost of living and the College is actively exploring options to drive this as low as possible.